Gulf crisis applies 'pressure point' to Qatar World Cup

 "A lot of the materials necessary for the construction would not be able to come in," he says of the potential of a protracted economic blockade.

-As things stand, taking off and landing into Qatar during the tournament would be hampered by a lack of available airspace around the country -- its planes are barred from flying over Bahrain, Saudi Arabia and the UAE -- while it's national carrier Qatar Airways would be restricted from the use of international airport hubs in those countries.
+As things stand, taking off and landing into Qatar during the tournament would be hampered by a lack of available airspace around the country -- its planes are barred from flying over Bahrain, Saudi Arabia and the UAE -- while its national carrier Qatar Airways would be restricted from the use of international airport hubs in those countries.

 Meanwhile, Qatar is already getting a taste of what being left out in the cold in sporting terms could feel like.